by O. Bouimer, LMT, CMMP

-I recently presented a Russian Sports Massage continuing education class during the FSMTA Convention.
-After receiving so many inspiring and heartfelt testimonials from the practitioners who participated in the class I decided to reflect one more time on the subject of science of sports massage and the progress made in this field in the U.S. today.
+I recently presented a continuing education class on Russian sports massage during the FSMTA Convention.
+After receiving so many inspiring and heartfelt testimonials from the practitioners who participated in the class, I decided to reflect one more time on the subject of sports massage science and the progress made in this field in the U.S. today.

 In fact, is there a progress?
 Definitely “yes”, if we look at the increased numbers of sports massage practitioners in general and those working with professional sports teams, in particular.
 Thus, its popularity is up!
-It is refreshing to see massage practitioners filled with enthusiasm while setting up their stations at the numerous race events across the country.
-However, the question remains: Is there an adequate training in place, – to equip massage practitioners with both knowledge and skills needed to help athletes, both professionals and amateurs, to perform better in their sports.
-My argument is – it is not enough to show up at a sport event with a massage table, to be considered a sports massage therapist!
+It is refreshing to see massage practitioners filled with enthusiasm while setting up their stations at the numerous race events nationwide.
+However, the question remains: Is there adequate training in place, – to equip massage practitioners with both the knowledge and skills needed to help athletes, both professionals and amateurs, perform better in their sports?
+My argument is – it is not enough to show up at a sports event with a massage table to be considered a sports massage therapist!

-Therefore, getting back to answering the question about the progress made, we might choose “maybe”, when it comes down to the quality of sports massage education here in the U.S. (Naturally, we could make an assumption that some sports massage programs are better than others.)
+Therefore, getting back to answering the question about the progress made, we might choose “maybe”, when it comes down to the quality of sports massage education here in the U.S. (Naturally, we could assume that some sports massage programs are better than others.)

 So far, we still see articles, like the one published in the American Journal of Sport Medicine in September, 2004, (Jonhagen S., et a., 2004) stating that “Post-Event Sports Massage has no positive therapeutic impact on post-workout recovery in athletes”.
-For unknown reason The New York Times later had re-printed that article and it gave impression to the public, medical and sports community that sports massage is waste of time and money.
-Imagine for a second how many potential clients the sports massage practitioners lost overnight after the New York Times published its article.
+For unknown reasons, The New York Times later re-printed that article, giving the impression to the public, medical, and sports community that sports massage is a waste of time and money.
+Imagine how many potential clients the sports massage practitioners lost overnight after the New York Times published its article.

-Much more sadly there was no official response to that nonsense from the massage community.
-Where were leading massage therapy organizations or associations, educators who travel around the country with the sports massage seminars, etc.?
-I and my colleagues were surprised that no one had the courage to confront such nonsense.
-We wrote the review of the article and pointed out the inconsistencies and flaws in the design of the study protocol.
-However our lonely voice wasn’t supported by anyone in the sports massage industry.
+Much more sadly, there was no official response to that nonsense from the massage community.
+Where were leading massage therapy organizations or associations, educators who travel around the country with sports massage seminars, etc.?
+My colleagues and I were surprised that no one dared to confront such nonsense.
+We reviewed the article and pointed out the inconsistencies and flaws in the design of the study protocol.
+However, our lonely voice wasn’t supported by anyone in the sports massage industry.
 We were deeply puzzled by this fact.
-Later I understood why.
+Later, I understood why.

 The following year I observed the panel of sports massage experts who discussed the issue of sports massage.
-What struck me the most was the complete absence of scientific data in their presentations.
+What struck me the most was their presentations’ complete absence of scientific data.
 Each expert relied on his or her personal experience only.
-Even more disappointing was what several speakers recommended to the practitioners who was able to get to work with the professional sports teams.
+Even more disappointing was what several speakers recommended to the practitioners who could get to work with professional sports teams.
 Are you ready?
-Here it is: “If you will get lucky enough to work with a professional sports team, remember -You are NOBODY!
+Here it is: “If you get lucky enough to work with a professional sports team, remember -You are NOBODY!
 So, keep your mouth shut and keep your opinions and suggestions to yourself!
-As far as massage strokes, – stick with effleurage, as a main technique.”
+As far as massage strokes, – stick with effleurage as a main technique.”

 Wow!
 I can hardly wait!
 Where can I sign up to become a sports massage therapist, so that I could feel like nobody?
 What a future to look forward to!
 I was shocked even more when I had looked around that room, filled with over a hundred practitioners, and saw not a single blink at that statement!
 Clearly, something was really wrong with that picture.

-For us, sports massage practitioners, to get the respect we deserve, we need to start with respecting ourselves first, while proudly offering our scientifically developed and historically proven services to any professional sports team, which should feel like a lucky winner by retaining our services!
+For us, sports massage practitioners, to get the respect we deserve, we need to start by respecting ourselves.
+We should proudly offer our scientifically developed and historically proven services to any professional sports team, which should feel like a lucky winner by retaining our services!

-As an athlete and later sports massage practitioner and teacher I have a completely different experience.
-I was educated and still practice sports massage in the environment when my words (as well as words of my colleagues) have great practical value for the coach, athlete or team’s physician.
-My work as well as the work of my colleagues and students is respected so much because it is empowered by the scientific system of Russian Sports Massage.
+As an athlete and later sports massage practitioner and teacher, I had a completely different experience.
+I was educated and still practice sports massage in an environment where my words (as well as those of my colleagues) have great practical value for the coach, athlete, or team’s physician.
+My work, as well as the work of my colleagues and students, is respected so much because it is empowered by the scientific system of Russian Sports Massage.

 Russian Sports Massage is the most advanced system of sports massage in the world.
-It was regarded as an integrative part of sports training and competition in the former Soviet Union.
+It was considered an integrative part of sports training and competition in the former Soviet Union.
 Massage therapists were highly respected, sharing the spotlight with athletes and coaches.
-When an athlete would bring home a gold Olympic medal, he or she would get a medal of honor and recognition from the Soviet Government.
+When an athlete brings home a gold Olympic medal, he or she will get a medal of honor and recognition from the Soviet Government.
 However, his or her massage therapist would get official recognition from the Government as well as a part of the team who helped the athlete to win the Olympic competition.

-Essentially, massage therapy was used as a ‘secret weapon’ at the time of the Cold War, when winning at the top international competitions had become a political statement about supremacy of the socialist system over the West.
-It is empowering to learn, based on the historical facts, that sports massage therapy played great role in giving the edge, to the Eastern Bloc Olympic Teams needed to dominate Games.
+Essentially, massage therapy was used as a ‘secret weapon’ during the Cold War, when winning at the top international competitions had become a political statement about the supremacy of the socialist system over the West.
+Based on historical facts, it is empowering to learn that sports massage therapy played a great role in giving the Eastern Bloc Olympic Teams the edge they needed to dominate the Games.

-The science of sports massage is a very extended topic and I am not able in this article to go over all aspects of it.
-Since the above mentioned article refused validity of post-event sports massage, – I choose it to be the topic for this article and, hopefully, the first stepping stone on your journey through the world of Science of Sports Massage!
+The science of sports massage is a very extended topic, and I am not able to cover all aspects of it in this article.
+Since the above-mentioned article refused to accept the validity of post-event sports massage, I chose it as the topic for this article and, hopefully, the first stepping stone on your journey through the world of Sports Massage!
 So, let’s get straight to business.

-The concept of post-event sports massage and its practical application with the goal of speeding up athletes’ recovery had been considered and researched by many Western European and American scientists working in the field of Sports Medicine.
-However, many of those scientists had concluded that massage does not have any significant impact on the process of recovery after vigorous exercise (Drews, et al., 1990; Carfarelli, et al., 1990; Rodenberg, et al., 1994; Tiidus, et al., 1995; Gupta, et al., 1996, Jonhagen S., et a., 2004).
+The concept of post-event sports massage and its practical application to speed up athletes’ recovery has been considered and researched by many Western European and American scientists working in the field of Sports Medicine.
+However, many of those scientists concluded that massage does not have any significant impact on the process of recovery after vigorous exercise (Drews, et al., 1990; Carfarelli, et al., 1990; Rodenberg, et al., 1994; Tiidus, et al., 1995; Gupta, et al., 1996, Jonhagen S., et a., 2004).

-In order to understand how they had come to that conclusion, let’s pretend you bought lottery ticket.
-Now, would you say that lottery does not work if you did not have a winning ticket or would you go for another ticket, hoping for more luck next time?
-That is exactly what happened with those authors, – they had simply drawn their conclusion based on one “unlucky lottery ticket” which is incorrectly applied post-even sports massage protocol.
+To understand how they came to that conclusion, let’s pretend you bought a lottery ticket.
+Would you say that the lottery does not work if you do not have a winning ticket, or would you go for another ticket, hoping for more luck next time?
+That is exactly what happened with those authors—they had simply drawn their conclusion based on one “unlucky lottery ticket” that was incorrectly applied to post-event sports massage protocol.

 Russian scientists who developed the concept of Russian Sports Massage had spent many years of looking for the right combination, leading to a “lucky winner protocol” (Sarkisov-Sirasini, 1957; Krilov et al., 1985 Burovik et al., 1989 etc.).
 Let us thank the Cold War for that!

-Interestingly enough, even when that winning combination, presented in the form of the special protocol of post-event sports massage, there were scientists who were still trying to win that lottery while improvising and changing the formula offered by Russian scientists.
-No wonder, they had different outcomes!
+Interestingly enough, even when that winning combination was presented in the form of the special protocol of post-event sports massage, scientists were still trying to win that lottery while improvising and changing the formula offered by Russian scientists.
+No wonder they had different outcomes!
 Hello!
 Just follow the protocol!!!

-Here is the optimal protocol for the post-event recovery massage with four of its equally important components.
-Failure to follow even one of them would totally alter the outcome of the session.
+Here is the optimal protocol for the post-event recovery massage, with four equally important components.
+Failure to follow even one of them would totally alter the session’s outcome.

 TIME OF THE TREATMENT

-All Eastern-European authors agree that massage has to be started around 2-2.5 hours after vigorous exercise (not earlier and not later).
+All Eastern-European authors agree that massage should be started 2-2.5 hours after vigorous exercise (not earlier or later).

 DURATION OF THE TREATMENT

-The massage session has to last from 30-40 minutes to 1 hour.
-During this time the massage therapist works on the athlete’s whole body with special attention to the muscle groups that were overloaded during the vigorous exercise.
+The massage session should last 30-40 minutes to 1 hour.
+During this time, the massage therapist works on the athlete’s whole body, paying special attention to the muscle groups that were overloaded during the vigorous exercise.

 MASSAGE TECHNIQUES

-It is best to use the combination of effleurage, kneading, permanent vibration, gentle compression, stretching and long range shaking.
+It is best to use a combination of effleurage, kneading, permanent vibration, gentle compression, stretching, and long-range shaking.
 However, 40-50% of the treatment has to be spent on kneading.
-With the proper execution of this technique, a therapist will be able to alternate stimulation and relaxation of the massaged muscles.
+With the proper execution of this technique, a therapist will be able to alternately stimulate and relax the massaged muscles.
 Thus, kneading is the best tool for restoring muscular strength.

 PRESSURE

-The applied pressure has to be significant but without the activation of the pain analyzing system.
-The threshold of pain varies from one part of the body to another, or even within the borders of the same massaged segment.
+The applied pressure has to be significant but without activating the pain-analyzing system.
+The threshold of pain varies from one part of the body to another or even within the borders of the same massaged segment.
 Thus, the pressure has to be continually adjusted.
-The practitioner should use the wide contact areas of the hand and avoid the pinpoint application of massage strokes (e.g. using the tip of the thumb).
+The practitioner should use the wide contact areas of the hand and avoid the pinpoint application of massage strokes (e.g., using the tip of the thumb).

 All Western articles, which reported the failure of massage therapy to speed up the recovery process (including article I mentioned), were united by one striking similarity.
-Despite a truly scientific approach to the evaluation of treatment outcomes, these studies neglected to follow the correct protocol of post-even massage I mentioned above.
-The Table below (Turchaninov, 2000) summarizes the protocols used in these studies and I would like the readers to compare them with the protocol I presented above.
+Despite a truly scientific approach to evaluating treatment outcomes, these studies neglected to follow the correct protocol of post-even massage I mentioned above.
+The Table below (Turchaninov, 2000) summarizes the protocols used in these studies, and I would like the readers to compare them with the protocol I presented above.

 AUTHOR TIME OF THE TREATMENT DURATION